- Other Title

 - Kushan period mid 1st century - early 5th century

-- 109.0 x 37.0 x 17.0cm
+- 109.0 x 37.0 x 17.0 cm

 The Buddha was originally shown only by symbols, such as the stupa, the wheel of the Doctrine or a footprint.
 It was the Gandhara area of northwest India that gave rise to the first representations of the Buddha in human form in the 2nd century BCE.
 This standing figure shows a Greco-Roman influence in its classical facial features and the drapery-like folds of the robe.
 The left hand grasps a corner of the robe while the right hand would have faced palm out and fingers upright in the 'abhaya mudra' (gesture of fearlessness).
-Typical of the Gandhar Buddha is the naturalistic hairstyle, the rounded cranial bump or ushnisha (indicating wisdom), and the spiral between the eyebrows (urna) signifying spiral insight.
+Typical of the Gandharan Buddha is the naturalistic hairstyle, the rounded cranial bump or ushnisha (indicating wisdom), and the spiral between the eyebrows (urna) signifying spiritual insight.

 Asian Art Department, AGNSW, August 1995

-'Introduction' by Jackie Menzies, pg.
-9-17., Asian Collection Handbook, Art Gallery of New South Wales 1990, 1990, 10, 11 (illus.).
+Jackie Menzies, Asian Collection Handbook, Art Gallery of New South Wales, 'Introduction', pg.
+9-17, Sydney, 1990, 10, 11 (illus.).

-'Buddhist Art', The Asian Collections Art Gallery of New South Wales 2003, 2003, 28 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'Buddhist Art', Sydney, 2003, 28 (colour illus.).

 Josef Newman, pre Dec 1985, Sydney/New South Wales/Australia, donated to the Art Gallery of New South Wales, Sydney, 1986.